webignition/bas-spec/docs/test-suites.rst

 Tests Suites
 ============

-A test suite is composed of a series of :doc:`tests </tests>`.
+A test suite is a series of :doc:`tests </tests>`.
 Tests are defined externally and imported into a suite.

 ------
 Syntax
 ------

-A test suite is a YAML object.
-An ``import`` property defines the tests to include.
+A test suite is a YAML list.

 .. include:: includes/syntax/test-suite/test-suite.rst